sameesin/cisco-csftd-on-aws/content/60_Deploy Test Machines/2_Deployment.md

 +++
-title = "Load Balancer - Deployment"
+title = "Test Machines - Deployment"
 chapter = false
 weight = 2
 +++

 ### STEPS
-Aim is to deploy the Load balancer on AWS through terraform.
+Aim is to deploy the Test Machines on AWS through terraform.

-Navigate to the Cloud9 terminal and copy **loadbalancers.tf** file from the Deployment_resources folder to the Deployment folder.
+Navigate to the Cloud9 terminal and copy **application.tf** file from the Deployment_resources folder to the Deployment folder.

 ```
-  cp ./Deployment_resources/loadbalancers.tf ./Deployment/loadbalancers.tf
+  cp ./Deployment_resources/application.tf ./Deployment/application.tf
   cd ./Deployment
 ```